SammyShaw/SammyShaw.github.io/_posts/_2025-03-05-cnn-Toy-Robot.md

 Solutions:

 To simplify, I removed the Duplo figurines and the Brio train cars from the sample population.
 After some trial and error, I also diversified and stratified the backgrounds for images in each toy class.
 Finally, I cropped most images so that the toy occupies the majority of the frame.
-Because of the limited number of toys in some classes, I separated the actual toys for the training, validation, and test set images.
+Because of the limited number of some types of toys, I separated the actual toys for the training, validation, and test set images.

 I ended up with 145 images of each toy, separated as follows:
 * 100 training set images (500 total)